 A study of concepts and techniques for effectively interviewing victims and witnesses of crimes and interrogating suspects, as well as the proper methods and format for obtaining and recording written statements and confessions.
 Previously CRIMJ 137.
-Mandatory decimal grading.

 Criminal Evidence and Constitutional Law (5)